 The other parent breed could balance this out, but you still need to be prepared for a potentially hard-headed pooch.
 As such, puppy training classes are recommended.
 Regardless of owner experience, puppy training classes can still be a good idea as these classes often offer opportunities to socialize a puppy.

 Akitas have a dense double coat that will shed moderately year-round with heavier shedding sessions twice a year as seasons change.
-Brushing a few times a week and moving to weekly brushing during seasonal shedding can help your dog be more comfortable and contain a lot of the loose fur to your brush.
+Brushing a few times a week and moving to daily brushing during seasonal shedding can help your dog be more comfortable and contain a lot of the loose fur to your brush.
 Bathing is on an as-needed basis.

 The other breed in the mix could affect how much maintenance your Akita Mix’s coat needs.
 Regardless of coat care, you will also need to care for your Akita Mix’s nails, ears, and teeth.
 Monthly nail trimming is usually enough to keep nails from growing too long.
 But, you may need to cut your dog’s nails more often if they grow quickly or just aren’t wearing down as much on their own.

 Although ears that flop over are more prone to ear infections than those that stick straight up, you still need to check ears regularly and carefully clean your dog’s ears as needed.
 Your Akita Mix’s ears should be clean, dry, and free of debris or pests.
 If you see redness, irritation, excessive wax or moisture, or something else that seems odd, it’s time to visit the vet.